 Josephine Wolff Session Overview

 Josephine Wolff is Associate Professor of cybersecurity policy at The Fletcher School at Tufts University.
 Her research interests include liability for cybersecurity incidents, international Internet governance, cyber-insurance, and the economics of information security.
-Her first book You'll See This Message When It Is Too Late: The Legal and Economic Aftermath of Cybersecurity Breaches was published by MIT Press in 2018.
-Her second book Cyberinsurance Policy: Rethinking Risk in an Age of Ransomware, Computer Fraud, Data Breaches, and Cyberattacks will be published by MIT Press in 2022.
+She is the author of You'll See This Message When It Is Too Late: The Legal and Economic Aftermath of Cybersecurity Breaches and Cyberinsurance Policy: Rethinking Risk in an Age of Ransomware, Computer Fraud, Data Breaches, and Cyberattacks.
 Her writing on cybersecurity has also appeared in Slate, The New York Times, The Washington Post, The Atlantic, and Wired.
 Prior to joining Fletcher, she was an assistant professor of public policy at the Rochester Institute of Technology and a fellow at the New America Cybersecurity Initiative and Harvard's Berkman Klein Center for Internet & Society.

 LEARN ABOUT SEMINAR XXI